kmules1/kmules1.github.io/azuyatese/index.md

 ## Introduction

 {% include figure.html url="/assets/img/flag.svg" description="Flag of the Azuyat State" %}
-Chancery Speech is the standard language variety used by the governing authority in Äzüyät, an island country that dominates the Bend of the Archipelago.
+Chancery is the standard language variety used by the governing authority in Äzüyät, an island country that dominates the Bend of the Archipelago.
 This country had long been divided into a complex network of chiefdoms, which allowed for the development of a diverse family of dialects.

 Äzüyätese dialects have been grouped into four zones:
 - Central
 	- Central North
 	- Central West
+		- Chancery
 	- Central East
+		- Trade
 - Southern
 	- Near Southern
 	- Far Southern
+	- Early Trade†

 Upon the establishment of a unified government, a standardized variety was developed from within the Central West dialect zone: Chancery.
 Early records that document contact between Azuyat and Uuiihinellun (*The Land of Great Princes*) are in a now extinct Southern variety, which has contributed significant vocabulary to the inter-regional Trade speech.
 This Trade Speech is otherwise categorized as a Central East dialect.